Eating calcium-rich food is essential for bone health. But not all sources of calcium are equal.

 Children with their fast-growing bones can reach absorption rates of 75%.
 And a mother’s calcium uptake doubles during pregnancy (5).

 But the guidelines assume your eating habits follow a typical British diet.
-And that means a heavy reliance on dairy and cereals.
+And that means a heavy reliance on dairy and wheat.

 And if you follow a dairy-free or gluten-free diet you may need to consume more than the normal calcium recommendation.
-Because not all sources share the high calcium absorption rates of dairy and cereals.
+Because not all sources share the high calcium absorption rates of dairy and wheat flour.

 So, how much calcium your gut can absorb from a food?
 It depends on its bioavailability.